Which Expression Is Equivalent To Y 48

 Don't be afraid to use technology to your advantage.
 Computer algebra systems (CAS) can be invaluable tools for simplifying expressions, solving equations, and checking your work.
 These tools can handle complex calculations and manipulations that would be tedious or impossible to do by hand.

-However, it's important to remember that technology is just a tool.
+Still, make sure to remember that technology is just a tool.
 You should still strive to understand the underlying mathematical concepts and be able to solve problems on your own.
 Use CAS to supplement your learning, not replace it.

 FAQ